CtrlK

 Suggestions

-Remove or replace the generic 'Use when generating or creating new content' clause with monitoring-specific triggers like 'Use when setting up alerts, configuring thresholds, or creating monitoring rules for system performance'
+Remove the generic 'Use when generating or creating new content' clause and replace it with monitoring-specific triggers like 'Use when the user asks to create alerting rules, set up monitoring thresholds, configure alert routing, or define performance monitoring policies.'

 DimensionReasoningScore